 - Budgeting and monetary skills

-- Ability to organize & conduct 8 weekly orientation training sessions
+- Ability to organize and conduct 8 weekly orientation training sessions

 - Connections to a solid community organization working in important social movements